jimkyoon/intro-web-dev/html.md

 - form (<form> <input>) - forms are really important later on. this is a way where users can interact with the site. you have input tags where it can either be text based, buttons, drop down menus, tick boxes etc.

 # <div> id and class
 To make our HTML document more structured, we want to use <div> tags, which groups html tags based on certain reasons.
 Grouping up certain tags will help when working on it later.

+ID's and classes are important too.
+These will be especially important once you get into CSS and JavaScript.
+They will sometimes depend on the use of targeting these ID's and classes.

+In a tag, you can set an ID or a class.
+To do this, you would put write it in the opening tag.
+For example: <div id="opener"></div>

+A rule you want to remember is that you can't have multiple ID's of the same name!
+Each ID must be unique!

+With class, you can multiple of them!
+Classes are one way to target multiple tags on the HTML document without having to repeat yourself.